Jaxon7Cheung/Jaxon7Cheung/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: 2104526824@qq.com & zxy15009136494@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I play YO-YO.
+Here are some ideas to get you started:

+-->

+- 🔭 I’m currently majoring in Xi'an University of Posts & Telecommunications
+- 🌱 I’m currently learning iOS, Data Structure, Objective-C, Algorithm, Swift, ...
+- 👯 I’m looking to collaborate on 3GGroup
+- 📫 How to reach me: 2104526824@qq.com & zxy15009136494@gmail.com
+- ⚡ Fun fact: I play YO-YO.